newtork/newtork.github.io/_posts/2016-12-21-New-sketch-recognition.md

  - numerical reduction of input data dimensions, from `2` to `1`
  - thus more accessible to *classic* sequence algorithms

-On the side of disadvantages there are:
+On the side of disadvantages we have:

  - unable to retrieve the original image with correct rotation and scale
  - most characters are appearing very similar when obsevering the *angular velocity*, e.g. `6`, `0`, `c` and `o`.
+ - every person draws differently, this could yield individual issues.

 Illustration: